JampaUchoa/the-art-of-engineering-management/_chapters/2_getting-promoted.md

 ---
-title: "Getting promoted"
+title: Getting promoted
-description: "How a promotion happens — and how to be prepared for it"
+section: Becoming
-slug: "getting-promoted-to-engineering-manager"
+description: How a promotion happens — and how to be prepared for it
-section: "Becoming"
+slug: getting-promoted-to-engineering-manager
 ready: true
 ---